meteor-useraccounts/core/README.md

 }
 ```

-which permits to specify a different text for each different state, or a default value to be used for states which are not explicitely provided.
+which permits to specify a different text for each different state, or a default value to be used for states which are not explicitly provided.
 For example:

 ```javascript
 AccountsTemplates.addField({